ratioSolver/ratioNet/README.md

 - **Examples and Tutorials**: The repository includes examples and tutorials to help you understand how to use the framework effectively in different scenarios.

 ## Getting Started
-Follow these steps to get started with the C++ Network Framework:
+Follow these steps to get started with `ratioNet`:

 Clone the Repository: Start by cloning this repository to your local machine: